About Potter County

 - Processing times for records requests vary but agencies must respond within 10 business days under Texas law.

 Inmate lookup services typically include current booking information, charges, bond amounts, and projected release dates.
-Within Potter County, the Amarillo Police Department provides law enforcement services for the city of Amarillo and can be reached for The Amarillo Police Department maintains its own records division for incident reports and arrest records within city limits.
+Within Potter County, the Amarillo Police Department provides law enforcement services for the city of Amarillo and can be contacted through the office’s website.
+The Amarillo Police Department maintains its own records division for incident reports and arrest records within city limits.
 Under the Texas Public Information Act (Texas Government Code Chapter 552), arrest records are generally considered public information, though certain exceptions apply for ongoing investigations or records that could compromise law enforcement operations.

 Criminal, Arrest & Jail Records